 1) Sit down with your child and any storybook.
 Ask your child to find any word, point to it, and tell you what it is.
 Try this with several words.
 (Pay attention to whether your child has trouble seeing.
 Is your child squinting?
 Does he need a good eye exam?)

 2) Give your child pencil and paper.
 Say: I want you to write down as many of the letters in each word as you can.
-(You are only concerned with b /d and g / p / q.)
+(You are only concerned with letters b /d and g / p / q.)
 Say:

-1) rainbow, 2) stable, 3) handle, 4) bike, 5) saddle, 6) sample, 7) riddle, 8) equal, 9) quiet.
+1) rainbow, 2) stable, 3) handle, 4) bike, 5) saddle, 6) sample, 7) riddle, 8) apron, 9) alligator,

 3) Get a list of the 1st 300 sight words.(All my books include it; all sight word lists are the same.)
 Start with the 1st word, learn 3 at a time.
-Ask your child to search for each sight word and circle the word 20 times in used books he can write it.
+Ask your child to search for each sight word and circle the word 20 times in used books that he can write it.
 Being slow with sight words will cause poor fluency.

 I use ebay as my website.
 Search Instant Reading Help all my books will pop up.
 All are brand new and include my contact info; email or call for help.
 Thank you, Mary Maisner